 Please sign and date each statement.
 Note that the statements must be true; if you are unable to sign either statement, please talk to me at your earliest convenience.
 You need not reveal the particulars of the dishonesty, simply that it happened.
 Note also that inappropriate assistance is assistance from (or to) anyone other than Professor Rebelsky (that’s me).

 Illustrative violations of academic honesty policies

 Fortunately, there are few instances I’ve observed in which students seem to violate principles and policies pertaining to academic honesty.
 But it does happen.
 And sometimes it happens because students are just careless.
 I include a few examples to help you avoid such carelessness.

 On occasion, students turn in output that does not match the code.
 Why wouldn’t the output match the code?
-In the worst case, it’s because the student could not get the code to work and simply generated the output by hand (or copied it from examples in an assignment) and hoped that I would not notice.
+In the worst case, it’s because the student could not get the code to work and simply generated the output by hand and hoped that I would not notice.
 That’s clearly an instance of forging lab results, which is academically dishonest.
 But there are other reasons.
 For example, it may be because students have created multiple versions of the same program, and turn in the output from one version with the code for another version.
-While this behavior is unintentionally dishonest, it is still deceptive and therefore dishonest.
+While this behavior is unintentionally dishonest, it is deceptive and therefore dishonest.
 And, once in a while, a student may treat two parts of a problem as separate.
 E.g., I might ask students to write a procedure that analyzes some data and then to tell me the results of the analysis.
 There have been instances in which students could not write the procedure, did the analysis in another way, and gave me the analysis without explaining what they did.
 In some such instances, the Committee on Academic Standing has found the student responsible.

 So, make sure that your code and your output match.
 If you decide to try an alternate approach to finding an answer, clearly document that you have done so.